 Our Work

 This shed fit-out in Pomona followed a tight budget without compromising on results.
 Following our client’s love of the colour black and wood products, we applied concepts from past architectural work to make this home gym/brewery come to life.
 With our budget friendly choice of CD grade plywood, the black shadow lines helped tick the box of room for product expansion and contraction, as well as giving the walls a hint of black to match the rest of the interior.
-Window reveals and architraves still to come!
+We included custom made timber reveals and architraves to complete the space.

-With black electrical outlets throughout, adjustable lighting, wall mount TV, raw wooden slab bench and a blacked out shed frame to maintain a slight industrial look, we’d be hard pressed to find a better space to hang out, work out and enjoy a beer!
+With black electrical outlets throughout, adjustable lighting to set the mood, wall mount TV, raw wooden slab bench and a blacked out shed frame to maintain a slight industrial look, we’d be hard pressed to find a better space to hang out, work out and enjoy a beer!

 Constructed with Trex Composite Decking, we were wrapped with the outcome of this deck.
 With our client seeking an easier access point from their laundry door to their clothes line, as well as easier access from the front over a stormwater grate, while expressing concerns of altering the existing, functional slope of the ground, we drew the conclusion of situating the deck where it is now.
 With a step up against the fence to accomodate a high spot in the terrain, it allowed our client a neat platform to place their outdoor potted plants.
 Integrating our steps to suit the terrain as well as the stormwater grate left us with an end result of a easy going path down the side of the house, while also leaving access to a sewer main situated between the two decks.